Techtesh/AWS-CLF-C01-test/Questions.md

 ### What time-savings advantage is offered with the use of Amazon Rekognition?

 - [ ] Amazon Rekognition provides automatic watermarking of images.
-- [ ] Amazon Rekognition provides automatic detection of objects appearing in pictures.
+- [y] Amazon Rekognition provides automatic detection of objects appearing in pictures.
 - [ ] Amazon Recognition provides the ability to resize millions of images automatically.
 - [ ] Amazon Rekognition uses Amazon Mechanical Turk to allow humans to bid on object detection jobs.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which AWS service can be used to automatically scale an application up and down without making capacity planning decisions?
+W?
 - [ ] Amazon EBS.
 - [ ] Amazon Redshift.
 - [ ] AWS CloudTrail.
-- [ ] AWS Lambda.
+- [y] AWS Lambda.

 **[⬆ Back to Top](#table-of-contents)**

 ### Amazon Relational Database Service (Amazon RDS) offers which of the following benefits over traditional database management?

 - [ ] AWS manages the data stored in Amazon RDS tables.
-- [ ] AWS manages the maintenance of the operating system.
+- [y] AWS manages the maintenance of the operating system.
 - [ ] AWS automatically scales up instance types on demand.
 - [ ] AWS manages the database type.